smerth/gulp-4-site-builder-jade-coffeescript-bootstrap/readme.md

 > This site repo uses Gulp to generate a development build and a staging build of a Bootstrap4 site.
 Gulp-gh-Pages is used to push the staging build to github pages.
+See it here: [Demo](http://smerth.github.io/Bootstrap4_Jade_Coffeescript_Site_with_Gulp_and_Bower/ ).
 HTML is written using Jade syntax.
 Javascript can be written in vanilla js or Coffeescript.
 A Jade template manages swapping the base url so the navigation links work on localhost and on github pages.
 >
 > A little bit of Bootstrap 4 comes out of the box:
 >